andre487/wpt-diff/README.md

 With this tool you can create tests on WebPageTest.org public or private instance for several urls and compare rendering of page with progress video.

+This tool provides data in JSON format.
+It provides:
+  * Test cases on WebPageTest with reports urls
+  * Detailed data in JSON format about page loading metrics for each page
+  * Video with pages loading timeline

 ## Usage
 ```
 usage: wpt-diff [-h] [-v] [--api-key APIKEY] [--host HOST]